Kwats116/kwats116.github.io/README.md

 ### *Star Chaser*

-*Star Chaser* is a steampunk, fantasy-investigative interactive text adventure built in Twine.
-Players take on the role of Elizabeth, a gunslinger traveling alongside a party of unique companions—a Minotaur, a Kobold, and a Tabaxi—on a quest to confront the enigmatic Wishmaker and reclaim their lost "sparks."
-The game features branching paths, environment inspection, inventory/blueprint mechanics, and an "Impulse" system where player emotional restraint directly dictates the narrative outcome.
+*Star Chaser* is a short steampunk, fantasy-investigative interactive text adventure built in Twine.
+Players take on the role of Elizabeth, a gunslinger dragonborn traveling alongside a party of unique companions(a Minotaur, a Kobold, and a Tabaxi )on a quest to confront the enigmatic Wishmaker and reclaim their lost "sparks."
+The game features branching paths, environment inspection, inventory mechanics, and an "Impulse" system where player emotional restraint directly dictates the narrative outcome.

 > **Reflection & Process:**
-> Developing *Star Chaser* allowed me to experiment with conditional logic (variables tracking blueprints, keys, and impulse choices) to create a sense of true agency.
-Balancing atmospheric prose with clear mechanical choices reinforced my goal of designing narratives where the player’s psychological choices dictate both immediate interactions and the ultimate trajectory of the story.
+> Developing *Star Chaser* allowed me to experiment with conditional logic (variables tracking blueprints, keys, and impulse choices in similar manners to some Visual novels or other interactive text adventures) to create a sense of player agency.
+Balancing atmosphere with clear mechanical choices reinforced my goal of designing narratives where the player’s psychological choices dictate both immediate interactions and the ultimate trajectory of the story.

 🎮 **[Play Star Chaser](Star-Chasing.html)**